 Mitigation of these conflicts are accomplished by building berms around the operation to limit the noise, using a water truck to keep the dust down, and limiting operation hours to lessen the noise conflict.
 Dust and other discharges must also meet DEQ standards.
-There are several fenced and gated acres around the aggregate site for public safety.
+The whole aggregate site is fenced for public safety.